skip to Main Content

 The Olympics Abortion Dark Side

-The dark side of the Olympics is seldom revealed, but now women athletes are talking about the tremendous pressures they are under to win, win, win and not let anyone down.
+The dark side of the Olympics is seldom revealed, but now women athletes talk about the tremendous pressures they are under to win, win, win, and not let anyone down.
 Sadly, there are times when that pressure causes these athletes to succumb to the ultimate sacrifice – their own unborn child.

 It was several years before she could come out publicly and write Chasing Grace and reveal her very personal secret.
-She revealed that the dark secret of abortion within the Olympic community is seldom talked about but needed to be, stating, “I literally don’t know another female track athlete who hasn’t had an abortion, and that’s sad.”
-It was for this reason that she wrote about it and especially wanted to help other young women in that situation to not experience what she did.
+She revealed that the dark secret of abortion within the Olympic community is seldom talked about but needs to be, stating, “I literally don’t know another female track athlete who hasn’t had an abortion, and that’s sad.”
+For this reason, she wrote about it and especially wanted to help other young women in that situation not to experience what she did.

 Olympics Abortion Dark Side in Tokyo